kettanaito/rettime/README.md

 - 🐙 **Tiny**.
 700B gzipped.

 > [!WARNING]
 > This library **does not** have performance as the end goal.
-In fact, since it operates on events and supports event cancellation, it will likely be slower than other emitters out there.
+In fact, since it operates on events and supports event cancellation, it will likely be _slower_ than the emitters that don't do that.

 ## Motivation